BlinkingHeimdall/employee-tracker/README.md

 ~~~

 ## Usage
-You need to kow how to run nodejs and sql
+You need to kow how to run nodejs and sql.

+A video toview demonstration is here.
+[Demonstration](https://drive.google.com/file/d/1-OYdhPQH4bo8SL_E_iA2RAuevRXL7zZq/view)

 ## Contributing
 n/a